josephg/diamond-types/old_experiments/diamond-types/INTERNALS.md

 Diamond types (like automerge) stores information about both the temporal and spatial dimensions of a document.

-# The 3 types of edits

-List CRDTs like diamond types use 3 different formats for interacting with edits:

-1. The *original change*.
-Original changes specify type, the position in the document and the *time* when the change happened.
-Eg: *Insert 'k' at position 12 after the merge of changes X and Y*.
-The original changes make up a DAG (directed acyclic graph).
-2. Merge algorithm specifics.
-This code uses a modified version of Yjs's merge logic.
-The algorithm creates a list of items in document order.
-Each item names some yjs-specific fields.
-3. The *resulting change* or *transformed change*.
-These changes superficially look like the original changes, but rather than being arranged in a DAG, these items are a simple list of changes.
-The changes can be applied in order to a document to recreate the document state.

-For example, given these two concurrent original changes:

-- **ID 1:** Insert 'a' position 0, parents []
-- **ID 2:** Insert 'b' position 10, parents []

-We can create a merge structure like this:

-1. Insert 'a' between *ROOT* and the original item at position 0.
-2. Original items from 0..10
-3. Insert 'b' between original item 10 and original item 11.

-While generating this structure, we can flatten the changes into a transformed list that looks like this:

-- **ID 1:** Insert 'a' position 0
-- **ID 2:** Insert 'b' position **11**

-Or equivilently like this:

-- **ID 2:** Insert 'b' position **10**
-- **ID 1:** Insert 'a' position 0

-(When concurrent changes happen, there is no canonical ordering - but every valid ordering will produce the same document state).

-The transformed list can be applied to the document state to replay all the changes.

-## Causal graph (aka Time DAG)

-Each change has a *parents* field specifying the version of the document when the operation was created.
-We can use these versions to construct a [causal graph](https://en.wikipedia.org/wiki/Causal_graph) of changes.

-The causal graph itself is stored and persisted by diamond types.
-We need this data to merge changes.

-Luckily, this data can be stored incredibly compactly thanks to the fact that concurrent operations are rare.
-The structure is stored in a run-length encoded list which only needs new entries for items which are not in an ordinary list.

----

-# Old internals document

-> This was written for an earlier version of diamond types when I persisted the merge structure like yjs and automerge do.
-This has much worse performance when there are no concurrent changes, and a bigger file size.
-TODO: Bring this entirely up to date with the current DT version!

 ## Space

 Diamond types stores a list of entries internally, one for each item in the document.
 This is stored in document-sorted order.